xiaooye/nextjs-boilerplate/README.md

 cp .env.local.example .env.local
 ```

-- See [next-auth.js.org](https://next-auth.js.org) for more information and documentation.
+- See [next-auth example](https://github.com/nextauthjs/next-auth-example) for more information and documentation.

 Second, run the development server: